Limited support for Brighton and Hove

-We're not currently able to provide detailed weekly summaries for Brighton and Hove Council.
-We need support from the council to:
+We do not currently provide detailed weekly summaries for Brighton and Hove Council.
+Running the service is expensive, and we need to cover our costs.

 Housing Management Panel: East Area - Wednesday, 12th June, 2024 6.00pm